Powerlearnproject/se-day1-assignment-1984-MOORE/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+Explain what software engineering is and discuss its importance in the technology industry. software engineering is the sysrematic application of engineering principle to the development,operation,and maimtenance of software system.

-Identify and describe at least three key milestones in the evolution of software engineering.
+(1)Foundation for technological innovation (2)Efficiency and Scalability

-List and briefly explain the phases of the Software Development Life Cycle.
+Identify and describe at least three key milestones in the evolution of software engineering List and briefly explain the phases of the Software Development Life Cycle.